i4vision/PropertiesBYR/PORTAINER_FULL_APP.md

 - Test from server: `curl localhost:8085/health`

 ### Port conflicts
-- If port 8080 is in use, edit `docker-compose.yml` and change `8080:8085` to another port like `8888:8085`
-- If port 8085 is in use, stop the conflicting service first
+- If port 8085 is in use, you need to stop the conflicting service first
+- Check what's using the port: `sudo lsof -i :8085` or check Portainer containers
+- Alternative: Edit `docker-compose.yml` and change `8085:8085` to `8888:8085` (or any free port)